ovh/docs/pages/cloud/dedicated/faq-esxi/guide.en-gb.md

 The US National Cybersecurity and Infrastructure Security Agency ([CISA](https://www.cisa.gov/uscert/ncas/current-activity/2023/02/07/cisa-releases-esxiargs-ransomware-recovery-script){.external}) also made available [a tool](https://github.com/cisagov/ESXiArgs-Recover) to retrieve data from an ESXi server targeted by the ESXiArgs ransomware.<br>
 Using this tool requires advanced system administration skills.
 We advise you to use it only with knowledge of the facts, since OVHcloud cannot provide you with assistance on its use.

-In case of difficulties, we recommend that you contact a [specialist provider](https://partner.ovhcloud.com/en-gb/) or contact our teams by [creating a support ticket](https://www.ovh.com/manager/dedicated/#/support/tickets/new) from your OVHcloud Control Panel.
+In case of difficulties, we recommend that you contact a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) or contact our teams by [creating a support ticket](https://www.ovh.com/manager/dedicated/#/support/tickets/new) from your OVHcloud Control Panel.

-### Does OVHcloud have a backup to restore your data?
+### Does OVHcloud have a backup to restore my data?

 The Dedicated Server offering is optionally supported by [Backup Storage](https://www.ovhcloud.com/en-gb/bare-metal/backup-storage/).
 However, the backup is not automatic.
 More details on how this solution works can be found in our [Use Backup Storage on a Dedicated Server](https://docs.ovh.com/gb/en/dedicated/services-backup-storage/) guide.